sandhya-k/On-boarding-and-Off-boarding-guide/smallchecklist.md

-#Checklist for on-boarding and off-boarding for small newsrooms
+#Checklist for On-boarding and Off-boarding for Small Newsrooms

 I included a similar checklist in chapter two of this guide, but here's a more specific checklist for those smaller newsrooms.
 Again, everything on this list doesn't need to be included, but these are suggestions of what is helpful in other newsrooms.

-**Checklist of things to do/have for on-boarding process**
+###Checklist of things to do/have for on-boarding process

 - [ ] Explanation of who is in the newsroom, what they do, a little bit about them, where they are based if they are remote.
 Include pictures of people so you can easily identify them.
 You may also add a note near key people for the position
 - [ ] Expectations for the job (what the previous person did and/or what the newsroom expects the person to work on.
 Examples include annual projects, attending certain meetings)